beccadax/swift-evolution/proposals/0000-throwing-properties.md

 Swift-evolution threads: [Proposal: Allow Getters and Setters to Throw](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151207/001165.html), [[Draft] Throwing Properties and Subscripts](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160314/012602.html)

-## Drafting notes

-This proposal is still being drafted.

-### Recent changes

-* Added discussion of several pieces of feedback to "Alternatives considered" and "Future directions", including:

-  * Commas in the protocol requirement keyword list.

-  * A shorthand syntax for cases where both accessors throw.

-  * The possibility of omitting throwing getters.
-This includes an extensive example in "Future directions" of a language feature which might be enabled by supporting throwing getters.

-* Specified grammar changes and vastly expanded discussion of compiler-internal accessors.

-* Clarified inout semantics slightly.

-* Various minor wording changes.

-### Feedback needed

-* The Implementation section could probably use detail on other implementation issues, and could certainly use a look from someone who knows the compiler's guts a lot better than I do.
-(I'm not even sure it should be there at all.)

-* Several parts of this proposal are, at least in principle, severable; I would appreciate feedback on which of these, if any, should be left for future proposals.
-Candidates include (roughly in order from things I'd be happiest removing to things I'd be least happy removing):

-  1. `rethrows` support
-  2. Throwing setters on stored properties with `willSet throws`
-  3. Objective-C interop
-  4. Throwing getters

-  Shorthand syntax (e.g. `subscript(i: Int) throws -> Element`) has
-  already been subsetted out, mainly because I don't have a satisfying design for it on properties.

 ## Motivation

 Sometimes, something that is genuinely getter- or setter-like needs to